lviens/2022_DAS_Tomography/README.md

 # Python codes for `Understanding surface-wave modal content for high-resolution imaging of submarine sediments with Distributed Acoustic Sensing'

 The codes are for the following manuscript:
-- Viens L., M. Perton, Z. J. Spica, K. Nishida, T. Yamada, S. Shinohara, Understanding surface-wave modal content for high-resolution imaging of submarine sediments with Distributed Acoustic Sensing ([Preprint link](https://eartharxiv.org/repository/view/3266/))
+- Viens L., M. Perton, Z. J. Spica, K. Nishida, T. Yamada, and S. Shinohara (Submitted to GJI), Understanding surface-wave modal content for high-resolution imaging of submarine sediments with Distributed Acoustic Sensing

 ## Description:
-* The **Codes** folder contains:

-  - **Figure_2.py** to reproduce Figure 2 of the paper (CCFs and compute slant-stack)
-  - **Figure_3.py** to reproduce Figure 3 (compare CCFs computed with and without applying 1-bit normalization to the continuous noise data)
+* The **Codes** folder contains the six Python codes to reproduce the main figures of the paper (i.e., Figures 2, 3, 5, 6 ,7, and 10).
+Please contact Loï c Viens for the codes and data to reproduce the remaining figures.

-* The **Data** folder contains:
-  - The data to reproduce the figures.
+* The **Data** folder contains the data to reproduce the figures.

-* The **Figures** folder contains 6 figures that can be plotted with the 4 codes.
+* The **Figures** folder contains 6 figures that can be plotted with the codes.

 ## Codes and their outputs: